LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Interview/Questions.md

 [How you navigate the problem? -> Generate a plan -> Actions -> Results] When I was xxxx, we were approaching an important regional competition, we could image that we had to deal with multiple integrations for stability.
 We have a conflict about priority of the task.
-The CV Lead said they were almost there to develop powerful features and shoot the target accurately, while I estimate they will spend much more time to deploy, and we will have little time for stability test.
+The **CV Lead** said they were almost there to develop powerful features and shoot the target accurately, while I estimate they will spend much more time to deploy, and we will have little time for stability test.
 My plan was simple, I gave computer vision members 3 days to release an MVP, if they can do that, then I will let them deploy on all robots, if not, their feature will not be developed further, and all time will be allocated to stability test.
 Finally, they didn't do that in 3 days, and stability tests were fully implemented and several bugs were fixed.
 As a result, we won the 3rd place in the tournament and even completely defeat those teams having computer vision system but not stable.

-When I was interned in ..., we were at the beginning of the new milestone, and negotiating the goals and deliverables with the client.
+When I was interned in ..., we were at the beginning of the **new milestone**, and negotiating the goals and deliverables with the client.
 As a product manager, I had to communicate with our R&D team, road test team, VP, and vehicle coordinators to scope our deliverables nad also understand the features they want to build.
 It was challenging because, you know, customers always wants a million things that they wanna do 2x numbers of road test cases for a newly proposed feature, and there's a finite amount of resources and time that we can allocate.
 My plan was to go ahead and helped the customer understand and prioritize the feasibility of the newly-proposed